adicu/learn-webdev/webdev_curriculum.md

 -	`ProjectDirectory/` - Everything for your app goes in this folder.
 Rename this to the name of your app.
 -	`app.py` - All of the Python/Flask code and server logic gets written in this file.
--	`requirements.txt` - A list of all of the dependancies for your project.
-See more about dependancies and installing them in [SOME UNDETERMINED SECTION](#dependancies-in-python).
+-	`requirements.txt` - A list of all of the dependencies for your project.
+See more about dependencies and installing them in [section 6.3 of our Python tutorial](http://adicu.com/intro-webdev/python/#pip).
 -	`static/` - This folder holds all your static files.
 Static files include:
-	-	`js/` - Javascript files.
+	-	`js/` - Javascript files, which allow interactive web content.
+We'll talk about these [later](#installation-and-template-setup).
-	-	`css/` - CSS files.
+	-	`css/` - CSS files, which style our app.
+We'll talk about these [later](#css) too.
-	-	`img/` - Image fls.
+	-	`img/` - Image files.
 -	`templates/` - This folder holds all your Flask templates.
 Our HTML files will go here.
 There are special features offered by Flask that make templates different than basic HTML files, explored in [Section 3.2](#templating-in-flask).

 <a id="hello-world-in-flask"></a>
 ## 1.2 Hello World in Flask

-In order to write the Hello World app, we only need to edit one file: `app.py`.
+In order to write our first Flask app, we only need to edit one file: `app.py`.
 It's that easy!

 <a id="editing-app-py"></a>
 ### 1.2.1 Editing app.py